Avalanche has been designed for extreme portability and usability. Indeed, it can be run on every OS and native python environment. π»ππ§

 We suggest you to use the pip package, but if you need some recent features you may want to install directly from the master branch.
 In general, the master branch is well tested and safe to use.
 However, the API of new features may change more frequently or break backward compatibility.
 Reproducibility is also easier if you use the pip package.

-script.
+You can test your installation by running the examples/test_install.py script.
 Make sure to include avalanche into your $PYTHONPATH if you are running examples with the command line interface.

-💻 Developer Mode Install
+π» Developer Mode Install

 Assuming you have Anaconda (or Miniconda) installed on your system, you can follow these simple steps: